srividhyamurugesh/HTML/README.md

 ##  Project Overview

-This tutorial guides you through building two practical HTML projects to solidify your web development fundamentals.
+This tutorial guides you through building practical HTML projects to solidify your web development fundamentals.

 ---

 ##  index.html: KS Academy Event Page

-This project introduces the core elements of HTML by building a themed "Event Page" for KS Academy.
+This file introduces the core elements of HTML by building a themed "Event Page" for KS Academy.

 ###  Key Concepts Covered: